Passport and ID Document Verification in Canada

 Manual identity document checks cannot keep pace with the volume and sophistication of modern document fraud.
 Automated verification combines MRZ reading, image analysis, NFC chip authentication, and facial biometrics to achieve detection rates above 95%, with processing times under 10 seconds per document.

 CheckFile supports businesses across all regulated sectors in deploying automated document verification.
-Whether you operate in financing and leasing, banking, insurance, or property, our platform integrates with existing workflows via REST API.
+Whether you operate in financing and leasing, banking, insurance, or real estate, our platform integrates with existing workflows via REST API.
 Review our pricing or contact our team to arrange a demonstration using your own document types and workflows.